yolaijana/SQL_Project_Data_Job_Analysis/README.md

 ![Top Paying Roles](assets\top_paying_roles.png)

 Here are some key conclusions about the top data analyst jobs in London:

-Wide Salary Range: Salaries range from £100,500 to £177,283 per year.
+**Wide Salary Range:** Salaries range from £100,500 to £177,283 per year.

-Diverse Employers: Companies like DeepMind, Logispin, and AccorCorpo are offering high salaries.
+**Diverse Employers:** Companies like DeepMind, Logispin, and AccorCorpo are offering high salaries.

-Varied Job Titles: Roles include "Research Engineer," "Data Architect," and "Analytics Engineer."
+**Varied Job Titles**: Roles include "Research Engineer," "Data Architect," and "Analytics Engineer."

-London Focus: All positions are based in London, UK.
+**London Focus:** All positions are based in London, UK.

-Full-time Roles: All positions are full-time.
+**Full-time Roles:** All positions are full-time.

-Recent Postings: Job postings are from January to August 2023.
+**Recent Postings:** Job postings are from January to August 2023.

 ### 2. Skills for Top Paying Jobs
 To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.